QueenBeeSC/swarm.city-Terminal/README.md

 > ## Restore a backup file

-To load a previously deleted account that was created, backed up with IPFS, and deleted from the this device through the Terminal.
+To load a previously deleted wallet that was created, backed up with IPFS, and deleted from the this device through the Terminal.

 enter IPFS-hash > restore